 Make sure to have your statement proof read and get feedback.
 It is important to get another persons opinion as they may have noticed something that you haven't.

 Don't lie or exaggerate.
 You want the university to know the real you and not someone that is not going to be able to deliver everything that they have discussed.
 If a college or university discovers that you have lied on a personal statement this will effect your entry.

 End your personal statement with a strong conclusion.
 Tie it back to the beginning of your statement and talk about the future.
 You can put in what your choices have in common and what you expect from your university experience.

 There are a lot of useful websites to use for tips and information when writing your personal statement:

 When you're applying to university it is important that you do research on the courses that you have chosen.
 It can also help to volunteer or do course related work experience.
 If you have some time before you start university it can be useful to try and improve your current grades.
 Learning a new skill, such as a language, can help your application to stand out.

-The deadline for applying for university is usually on or around October 15th.
+The deadline for applying for university is 26th January 2022 at 6pm.
+The deadline for universities such as Oxford, Cambridge and any medical courses is October 15th.
 You can confirm the exact date by visiting UCAS.